 Can host families

 I have a great internet service with wi-fi router.
 Speed is good.
 Work from your own room or outside on a stone patio on a sunny day.
-There is a printer and two scanners as well. if doing lots of printing - will have to negotiate a fair payment for ink usage.
+There is a printer and two scanners as well.

 i have space for smaller camper vans but not a large motorhome.